Hezly Rivera: 2025

 Rivera returned to competition at the 2025 Winter Cup, where she only competed on balance beam; she finished ninth.
 In May Rivera was selected to compete at the 2025 Pan American Championships alongside Dulcy Caylor, Jayla Hang, Gabrielle Hardie, Tiana Sumanasekera, and alternate Alessia Rosa.
 On the first day of competition, she won bronze in the all-around behind compatriot Hang and Lia Monica Fontaine of Canada; additionally she qualified to the balance beam final in first place.
 During the team final, Rivera contributed scores on all four apparatuses towards the United States' first place finish.
 During the balance beam event final, she won bronze behind Lia Redick and Hang.

 At the 2025 U.S. Classic, Rivera competed in all four events, finishing in a tie for twelfth place after two falls on balance beam and uneven bars, but earned second place on floor exercise.
 She would go on to win all-around title at the National Championships, finishing 0.8 points over runner-up Leanne Wong, and also became national champion on uneven bars (shared with Skye Blakely), balance beam, and floor exercise.
 In winning the senior national championship title, Rivera became the first person to win both a USA Gymnastics National Championships title at both the junior and senior level since Jordyn Wieber did so in 2008 (junior) and 2011 (senior).
 Rivera announced that she rolled her ankle days before the selection camp for the 2025 World Championships and would therefore be unable to contend for a spot on the squad.

+2026

+Rivera began the season at the 2026 Winter Cup, where she took first place in the all-around, balance beam, and floor exercise events.
+She also won silver on uneven bars behind Charleigh Bullock.
+Following the competition, Rivera was named to the 2026 Women's Senior National Team.
+She was also selected to represent the USA at the 2026 American Cup, alongside Bullock and Claire Pease.